Do you know the difference between a therapist, a counselor, and a psychologist?

 - Can have any number of degrees

-- One does not need any degree or specialization to start practicing as a counselor
+- One does not need a specialization to start practicing as a counselor

 - Instead of the behavioral approach adopted by psychologists, a counselor tries to encourage the patient to direct the treatment session.

 - In a broader sense, both psychologists and counselors are specialists who try to solve personal problems of people though adopting different approaches.

 A psychologist is trained to study human behavior and mental processes.
 Psychology degrees are available at all levels: bachelor’s, master’s, or doctorate (PhD or PsyD – Dr. Steven Lazarus completed the PsyD certification).
 Advanced degrees and licensing are required for those in independent practice or who offer patient care, including clinical, child, counseling, and school psychologists.
 Dr. Lazarus is a licensed psychologist and a licensed professional counselor.

 The PsyD, which was created in the late 1960s to address a shortage of practitioners, emphasizes advanced training in therapy and counseling.
 Psychologists with this degree can practice therapy but are required to complete several additional years of supervised practice with patients before becoming licensed.

 A psychologist will assess and diagnose a problem and determine what’s best for care.

 A therapist is a broader umbrella term for professionals who are trained—and often licensed—to provide a variety of treatments for people.
 Therapists can be licensed professional counselors, psychoanalysts, marriage counselors, social workers and life coaches, among other specialties.
 A therapist’s goal is to help patients make decisions and clarify their feelings in order to solve problems.
 Therapists provide support and guidance, while helping patients make effective decisions within the overall structure of support.
 When selecting a therapist, their education, licensing and professional credentials should be essential considerations.